proto-lab-ro/jobshoplab/docs/source/user_guide/custom_instances.rst

 - **Stochastic processing**: Distribution-based processing durations
 - **Machine breakdowns**: Scheduled or random downtime events
 - **Alternative process plans**: Multiple operation sequences for jobs

-See the DSL documentation for more details on these features.